het-code-cafe/AI-tools-learning/docs/AI_sources.md

 ## Practice

-Interactive sources to practice AI concepts.
+Interactive sources to practice AI concepts, from beginner to advanced user.

 - [Exercises](exercises)